Taking that first step to do anything is always the most difficult!

 Not Your Typical Day

-You may have butterflies that first day of home health aide training but rest assure all your classmates are after one thing: getting the required training in order to pass a HHA competency test in order to start a career as a home health aide.
+You may have butterflies that first day but rest assure all your classmates are after one thing: getting the required training in order to pass the competency test in order to start their career.
 Period.

-Your typical day in a home health aide training class will focus on topics like personal care services, nutrition and patient care chores and tasks.
+Your typical day in class will focus on topics like personal care services, nutrition and patient care chores and tasks.

 Your teacher (many times a registered nurse) will have lessons, hands-on experience, videos, whiteboards presentation, guest lectures, and workbook reading.